trinodb/trino/docs/src/main/sphinx/connector/mongodb.md

 MongoDB maintains table definitions on the special collection where `mongodb.schema-collection` configuration value specifies.

 :::{note}
-There's no way for the plugin to detect a collection is deleted.
-You need to delete the entry by `db.getCollection("_schema").remove( { table: deleted_table_name })` in the Mongo Shell.
-Or drop a collection by running `DROP TABLE table_name` using Trino.
+The plugin cannot detect that a collection has been deleted.
+You must delete the entry by executing `db.getCollection("_schema").remove( { table: deleted_table_name })` in the MongoDB Shell.
+You can also drop a collection in Trino by running `DROP TABLE table_name`.
 :::

 A schema collection consists of a MongoDB document for a table.